fomko/rotator/README.md

 - Input(string) - Source folder or file
 - Output(string) - Folder where rotated files would be.
 - RotatedFileSize(int, string) - File size for each rotated file.
-  Can be like 13GB(MB/KB) or pure integer
+  Can be like 13GB(MB/KB) or a pure integer
 - NeedToBeArchived (boolean) - Specify if rotated files need to be archived.
+By default False

 ## ToDo: